-Installation of the two logjams and "rockery crib wall" without the associated stormwater and erosion controls and the plantings included in the application would lead to adverse changes to the aesthetic character of the Boquet River corridor, and could cause additional erosion or surface runoff.
+Installation of the two logjams and "rockery crib wall" without the associated stormwater and erosion controls and the plantings included in the application could cause additional erosion or surface runoff and lead to adverse changes to the aesthetic character of the river corridor.
 Implementation of the proposed stormwater and erosion controls and plantings along with the structural activities will result in minor, if any, adverse impacts to the resources of the Park and adjoining water bodies.